TESL Frequently Asked Questions

 What are the course hours?

-TESL 2: TESL 2 is full-time, five days/week.
+TESL 2: TESL 2 is full-time, four days/week, Monday - Thursday and independent study module(s) on Fridays.
 Classes are generally scheduled between 8:55 and 3:15.
 During weeks 3-5, practicum placements are on Tuesdays and Wednesdays and may be scheduled between 8 a.m. and 6 p.m. depending on program and location.

 What is the workload like?